 The first grants of up to £40,000 each were announced in June 2019 and will continue to be awarded every other year thereafter.

-“These young musicians have been nominated and selected by some of the most experienced and highly respected musicians and colleagues in the world of classical music.
+Ilaria Borletti Buitoni: “Since founding BBT with my husband Franco, the Trust has helped more than 100 talented young musicians and ensembles all over the world to develop their individual careers.
+As well as financial assistance, our team nurtures and promotes their projects, offers counsel and opens many doors to help them realise their dreams and ambitions.
+These young musicians have been nominated and selected by some of the most experienced and highly respected musicians and colleagues in the world of classical music.
 As a result, BBT has a virtually unblemished track record of excellence and we are proud of every one of our award winners and what they have achieved.
 We look forward to continuing our efforts with BBT Artists and I personally, look forward to meeting many more in the coming years.

-“Now it is time to broaden our reach.
+“I feel it is now time to broaden our reach.
 Music brings great joy in our lives and I believe it can also be a force in helping social cohesion in disadvantaged societies where there is deeply-rooted discrimination and suffering, especially among underprivileged young people.
 I have been actively involved in the charitable sector my whole life and I know there are many organisations in the world which can do this through music of one kind or another.
-The launch of BBT Communities is my pledge to seek out and help these valued enterprises.”
+BBT Communities is my pledge to seek out and help these valued enterprises.”